 I love that you didn't necessarily think you were going to be telling her story, but here you are.
 I mean her story is gold, especially for someone who's a writer!

 Exactly.
-And I don't know if you've heard this story, but when I was at Columbia, in graduate school, my advisor was Phyllis Garland, the only Black woman on the faculty at Columbia's J school.
+And I don't know if you've heard this story, but when I was at Columbia, in graduate school, my advisor was Phyllis Garland, the only Black woman on the faculty at Columbia's Graduate School of Journalism.
 And I gave her some boring topics for my master's paper.
 And at the end of the conversation, she said, "Your name is A'Lelia.
 Do you have any connections with Madam Walker and A'Lelia Walker?"
-And I think she knew the answer but wasn’t walking around telling people that.
+And I think she knew the answer but I wasn’t walking around telling people that.
 And I said, "Yeah, that's my family."
 She said, "That's what you're going to write about."
 So that was 1975 and she put me on that path.

 Fast forward, when we are starting to talk about this line, Cara Sabin, as you know, is the CEO of Sundial Brands and Shea Moisture and the parent for MADAM by Madam C.J.
 Walker, and Cara was so wonderful about involving me in every aspect, of talking with the creative team, as they were figuring out the concept, of looking at the packaging, of looking at the fragrances, all of those kinds of things.
 So I felt like I was very much involved in what was going on and this idea of this scalp to strand concepts of healthy scalps and styling versatility.